lpic2book/src/docs/lpic2.200.1.md

 are the same processes which are being shown by the `top` command.
 The GNU version of `ps` accepts three different *kind* of options:

-1. UNIX options - these may be grouped and *must* be preceded by a dash
+1. UNIX options - these may be grouped and *must* be preceded by a single dash

 2. BSD options - these may be grouped and must be used *without* a dash

 3. GNU long options - these are preceded by *two* dashes

-These options may be mixed on GNU `ps` up to some extent, but bare in mind that depending on the version of Linux you are working on you might encounter a less flexible variant of `ps`.
-The `ps` manpage can be, depending on the distribution being questioned, up to nearly 900 lines long.
+These options may be mixed on GNU `ps` up to some extent, but bear in mind that depending on the version of Linux you are working on you might encounter a less flexible variant of `ps`.
+The `ps` manpage can be, depending on the distribution being questioned, nearly 900 lines long.
 Because of its versatile nature, you are encouraged to read through the manpage and try out some of the options `ps` has to offer.